wedesoft/www.wedesoft.de/_posts/2019-12-03-rigid-body-game-physics-6.md

 A realistic simulation requires the estimation of friction forces.

 ## Friction Forces
-Colliding and resting contacts cause constraint forces as well as friction forces.
+Colliding as well as resting contacts cause constraint impulses as well as friction impulses.
-So far we have only estimated the constraint forces of colliding and resting contacts.
+So far we have only estimated the constraint impulses of colliding and resting contacts.
-Constraint forces are in the direction of the contact's normal vector.
+Constraint impulses are in the direction of the contact's normal vector.
-Friction forces act tangential to the contact plane (orthogonal to the normal vector).
+Friction impulses act tangential to the contact plane (orthogonal to the normal vector).
 The inequality constraint is
 {% latex %}
 $\dot{C}=Ju+b\ge 0$